abe-winter/autohandler/README.md

 * the parser will try to translate any function that returns (MimeString, int).
 MimeString is any string override marked with a comment like `type T string //mimetype a/b`
 * if the first argument is an `*http.Request`, it gets passed through to the wrapped function
 * if there are any non-Request arguments, the wrapper will try to cast them out of a json request body and crash if it can't.
 (This is subideal.
 We should fail more gently and interpolate zero values for missing keys)
+* json parsing of the body only happens if necessary -- if your function has 0 args or just an *http.Request arg, the json code isn't emitted in the wrapper